antoineMontier/Advanced_java/README.md

     System.out.println("tab :  " + Arrays.toString(tab)); // returns "tab :  [null]"
 ```

+- `forEach(Consumer)` : iterates over the collection and consumes the elements, for example to print the elements.

 Collection Interface Inherits from **Iterable** interface.
 The collection interface has **3** son-interfaces.
 - Set : No order, no duplicates, `add()`, `remove()`, `contains()`... > **HashSet** and **TreeSet** are implementing the **Set** Interface.